sunsibar/docs-software_devel/book/software_devel/99_docker/02_getting_started.md

 Go to the following URL: `http://![DUCKIEBOT_NAME].local:8080/`

-Note: make sure that the `picam` container is stopped.
-Alternative, you can use a different port:
+Note: Make sure that the `picam` container is stopped.
+Alternatively, you can use a different port:

     $ docker -H ![DUCKIEBOT_NAME].local run -d --name file-server \
     -v /data:/data \